Hujanen91/skyrim-text-adventure-PP3/README.md

 ### Media

-For this project no external media was used for creation of this project.
+For this project no external media was used for creation of this project.<br>

+The content in the projects is all based on or inspired by the game The Elder Scrolls V: Skyrim by Bethesda Game Studios.